AlexanderLundin/star-trek-spring-data/README.md

 # spring-data-star-trek
 Spring RESTful API for TV show Star Trek

+# Hosted on AWS
-View this link for the production copy of this application, hosted on AWS http://startrek-env.eba-yvaab2p3.us-east-2.elasticbeanstalk.com
+View this link for the production copy of this application: http://startrek-env.eba-yvaab2p3.us-east-2.elasticbeanstalk.com

 # Stack used